What assistance is available at the station?

 - getting a bus or taxi from the station

-If your station doesn’t have step-free access, we can book a taxi to your nearest accessible station, at no extra cost.
+Does your station not have step-free access?
+No problem, we can book a taxi to your nearest accessible station, at no extra cost.

 Book assisted travel